joagre/ratatoskr/ideas/r.md

 constructor can use its member variables as named parameters in this self-referential call.

-To instantiate a struct `Foo`, the following approach is used:
+To instantiate a struct `Foo` do this:

 `?a = struct Foo(2, 1)`